AshleyTuring/DecentralML/substrate-node-decentralml/README.md

 In Substrate, the terms "runtime" and "state transition function" are analogous.
 Both terms refer to the core logic of the blockchain that is responsible for validating blocks and executing the state changes they define.
 The Substrate project in this repository uses [FRAME](https://docs.substrate.io/learn/runtime-development/#frame) to construct a blockchain runtime.
 FRAME allows runtime developers to declare domain-specific logic in modules called "pallets".
+In our case we have implemented a custom pallet called pallet_decentralml.

 At the heart of FRAME is a helpful [macro language](https://docs.substrate.io/reference/frame-macros/) that makes it easy to create pallets and flexibly compose them to create blockchains that can address [a variety of needs](https://substrate.io/ecosystem/projects/).

 Review the [FRAME runtime implementation](./runtime/src/lib.rs) included in this template and note the following: